 Once you see that the user is added to the list, click OK.
 Note that as long as Remote Desktop is enabled the Administrator account will always have access.
 You can then click Apply to apply the settings to the server and OK to exit the configuration.

 Congratulations!
 You have just Configured RDP in Windows Server 2008.
 Thank you for following along in this How-To.
-Feel free to check back with us for any new updates, related articles like HIPAA Compliant RDP Servers: Is RDP HIPAA Compliant?, or to learn more about our cloud hosting services.
+Feel free to check back with us for any new updates, related articles like HIPAA Compliant RDP Servers: Is RDP HIPAA Compliant?, or to learn more about our HIPAA Compliant Dedicated Server hosting services.